ax-sh/playwright-pdf-generate-and-download-serverless/README.md

-# playwrite-pdf-generate-and-download-serverless
+# Playwright-pdf-generate-and-download-serverless

-#### Prototype for using playwrite and serverless for pdf generation
+#### Prototype for using Playwright and serverless for pdf generation

 ##### Stack

-1. Playwrite
+1. Playwright
 2. Netlify

 To install dependencies: